uzk-rrzk/cameracontrol/README.md

 [plugins]
 camctrl = True
 ```
-* Now we need to further choose what backend we want to use:
+* Now we need to choose what backend we want to use:
 ```
 [camctrl]
 backend = visca